joshlopez97/FireEscape/docs/final.md

 <img style="width: 500px;" src="https://raw.githubusercontent.com/joshlopez97/FireEscape/master/final_report_images/map_design14.png">

-For the first version of our algorithm, we kept the size of the map to be less than 25 blocks and 3 health states: full health, less than ⅔ health, less than ⅓ health.
+For the first version of our algorithm, we kept the size of the map to be less than 25 blocks with 3 health states: full health, less than ⅔ health, less than ⅓ health.
 For our action states, we allow the agent to have four different actions: forward, backward, left, and right.
 This would produce a Q-table with the size:

     (number of blocks on map * number of health states * number of action states) = 25*3*4 = 300